signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 > The `ref` enables the individual fields to be set and the tuple then becomes a "local" sub type, an
 > "anonymous record".

-To unify the "data shape" (with the `ref`) and preserve the semantics of the "initial value for non nullable fields", value tuples cannot be nested.
-The following is an error:
+Value tuples can be nested:
 ```csharp
 public interface INVALID : IPoco
 {
     ref (int A, (string Name, List<int> Values) B) Thing { get; }
 }
 ```
+Here again, the non nullable `Name` will be the empty string and the `Values` will be iniitalized to an empty list.

 For more information on value tuple and more specifically their field names, please read this excellent
 analysis: http://mustoverride.com/tuples_names/.
 The Poco framework handles the field names so that they can be exploited by de/serializers and importers/exporters if needed.

-#### The "record struct"
+#### Mutable structs: the "Record"
 The `record struct` introduced in C#10 used with the positional parameters syntax is quite isomorph to a ValueTuple since they are mutable value types with 2 added benefits:
 - the default parameter values naturally express the field default value;